pytroll/pyresample/docs/source/swath.rst

 * **nprocs**: number of processors to use for finding the closest pixels
 * **fill_value**: fill invalid pixel with this value.
 If **fill_value=None** is used, masked arrays will be returned
+* **reduce_data**: do/don't do preliminary data reduction before calculating
+  the neigbour info
+* **segments**: number of segments to use in neighbour search
+* **epsilon**: maximum uncertainty allowed in neighbour search

+The example above shows the default value for each keyword argument.

 Resampling from bilinear coefficients
 *************************************